 - The computational approach and the performance of the codes that will be used.
 Include whether the application software already contains the models necessary to simulate the problem to be studied and if not, an estimate of the person months needed to add those capabilities, e.g. new force fields.

-Provide the CV of the primary PI.
-Include a section that lists collaborators from the past four years with current affiliations if known.
+Provide a CV for the PI and each Project Collaborator.
+In the CV of the PI, include a section that lists collaborators for the past four years with current affiliations.

 - Project Team

 A brief description of the expertise of the members of the project team in comparable computational projects.

 Non-technical Summary (Separate File, 250 words max).
 In a separate file, provide a short non/low-technical summary of the project.
 The target audiences are non-experts, decision makers, and the interested public.
 This file will not be sent to peer reviewers, and may be combined with Section 8.

 In a separate file, list suggested peer reviewers.
 You may also note peer reviewers you do not wish to review the proposal.
 For examples, see past ALCC Factsheets.
 This file will not be shared with peer reviewers, and may be combined with Section 7.

 The following are suggestions and are not requirements.

 - When listing milestones, include computational resources required for each milestone.
 HPC time is a limited resource.
 To optimize access to ALCC resources, sub-allocations rather than the full requested allocation may be awarded.
 Sub-allocation amounts are determined based upon the proposal and peer review evaluations.
 Including computational resources needed for each milestone will improve the peer reviewer’s understanding of the proposal’s allocation needs and enable a more optimal allocation process.